 An interactive experience that explores how the Christian faith and spiritual practices relate to the nursing profession, in order to develop a healthy spiritual life, and courageously face the challenges of a nursing career.

-CHA 1087-123 Faith and Business
+CHA 1087-123 Faith and Business Discipleship

 DEPARTMENTAL APPROVAL: Mitch Neubert